KayTrust/erc-verification-registry/README.md

 - Including validity times means leaking out information allowing to suspect or discard specific contents for a given hash.
 For example, time ranges of 3 weeks might give up certain types of documents, and exclude e.g. passports.
 - Leaving validity times off-chain (typically in the original document) might not work very well for some types of documents where the issuer and the attester are separate entities and the attester doesn't have the liberty to emit an "attestation document" containing validity times.

-This specification allows verifiers to store date information on-chain.
-However, the attester and the verifier are always free to use any non-zero value in the `(iat, exp)` tuple and maintain date information off-chain instead.
+This specification allows relying parties to store date information on-chain.
+However, the attester and the relying party are always free to use any non-zero value in the `(iat, exp)` tuple and maintain date information off-chain instead.

 ### Attesting hashes vs. plain data
 To follow best practices, it was deemed equally secure, cheaper, and most respectful to privacy to record fixed-length `bytes32` data rather than actual content.